 Equity price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices (other than those arising from interest rate risk or currency risk).
 Those changes are caused by factors specific to the individual financial instrument or its issuer, or factors affecting all similar financial instruments traded in the market.
 Financial assets and liabilities may be exposed to equity price risk.
 Such risks are managed by setting and monitoring objectives and constraints on investments, diversification plans and limits on investments in each sector and market.
+These are set by managing agents on behalf of syndicates, by members for Funds at Lloyd's, and by the Society on the Central Fund.
 In aggregate there is no significant concentration of equity price risk.